godot-escoria/escoria-docs/api/DecGlobalCommand.md

 `dec_global name value`

-Subtracts the value from global with given "name".
-Value and global must both be integers.
+Subtract the given value from the specified global.

+**Parameters**

+- *name*: Name of the global to be changed
+- *value*: Value to be subtracted

 @ESC